NeilSWells/iolairPanelMeter_DC_V2/README.md

 FFC Cable, 6 Core, 1 mm pitch, Same Sided Contacts, 50 mm long

 Note that the cable is installed with the contacts facing up.
+Pull the black part of the connector forward from the white part to open, insert the cable (about 1mm of contact should remain visible when the cable is fully inserted) click it home to lock the cable in place.

 https://uk.farnell.com/multicomp-pro/mp-ffca10060503a/ffc-cord-6p-same-side-50mm-wht/dp/3385304